 In this blog I will try to understand how to solve simple linear programming problems using R.

 M&D Chemicals produces two products that are sold as raw materials to companies manufacturing bath soaps and laundry detergents.
-Based on an analysis of current inventory levels and potential demand for the coming month, M&D’s management specified that the combined production for products A and B must total at least 350 gallons.
-Separately, a major customer’s order for 125 gallons of product A must also be satisfied.
-Product A requires 2 hours of processing time per gallon and product B requires 1 hour of processing time per gallon.
+Based on an analysis of current inventory levels and potential demand for the coming month, M&D's management specified that the combined production for products A and B must total at least 350 gallons.
+Separately, a major customer's order for 125 gallons of product A must also be satisfied.
+Product 'A' requires 2 hours of processing time per gallon and product B requires 1 hour of processing time per gallon.
 For the coming month, 600 hours of processing time are available.
-M&D’s objective is to satisfy these requirements at a minimum total production cost.
-Production costs are dollar 2 per gallon for product A and dollar 3 per gallon for product B.
+M&D's objective is to satisfy these requirements at a minimum total production cost.
+Production costs are 2 dollars per gallon for product A and 3 dollars per gallon for product B.

 Suppose additionally there is a constraint that the maximum production for B is 400 gallons.